 We encourage all our clients in San Diego to utilize what the California DRE has to offer.
 Both JB Mortage Capital, Inc. and Loan Officer Kevin O’Connor are properly licensed to conduct business in the state of California.

-Why Homeowners Choose A Fixed Mortgage Rate
+Why Do Homeowners Choose A Fixed-Rate Mortgage?

 When it comes to choosing between fixed mortgage rates in San Diego versus adjustable mortgage rates in San Diego it’s clear that most homeowners chose a fixed mortgage rate.